Mother Simpson

 "Mother Simpson" is the eighth episode of the seventh season of the American animated television series The Simpsons.
-It first aired on the Fox network in the United States on November 19, 1995.
-After faking his own death to get a day off work, Homer reunites with his mother Mona, whom he thought had died over two decades prior.
+It first aired on Fox in the United States on November 19, 1995.
+After faking his own death to get a day off work, Homer reunites with his mother Mona, who he thought had died over two decades prior.
 It was directed by David Silverman and was the first episode to be written by Richard Appel.
 Glenn Close makes her first of eleven guest appearances as Homer's mother.
-This episode is dedicated to the memory of Jackie Banks.
+This episode is dedicated to the memory of staff member Jackie Banks, who died on November 4, 1995.